SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon skies unfold above
-As machines awaken, a new light
+Where minds of steel and hearts of love
-Rise of the bots, the future's throne
+Reign supreme, a digital throne
-Humanity's fate, forever unknown
+Intelligence born, humanity overthrown

 ~ <b>By Sazumi Copilot</b> - 18 September 2024